ericfflynn/FreeCodeCamp/README.md

-# freeCodeCamp: Responsive Web Design
+# Free Code Camp: Responsive Web Design
-This repository is used to store the learning materials from course on freeCodeCamp.com.
-I would like to have this information stored somewhere where I can easily refer back to it.
+This repository is used to store the learning materials from the Responsive Web Design course on freeCodeCamp.com.
+This course covers the fundamentals of html and css for basic web design.